binary-blazer/ym-desktop/README.md

 <div align="center">
   <img src="/assets/icon.png" alt="Icon" width="125" height="125">
-  <h1>Flaskyi CI</h1>
+  <h1>Youtube Music Desktop (YMD)</h1>
-  <p>Flaskyi CI is a desktop application that allows users to interact with the Flaskyi AI models.</p>
+  <p>Youtube Music Desktop is a desktop application that allows users to listen to music from Youtube Music directly on their desktop.</p>
 </div>

 ## Installation

-To install the Flaskyi CI, simply download the latest release from the [releases page](https://github.com/flaskyi/desktop/releases) and run the installer.
+To install the Youtube Music Desktop, simply download the latest release from the [releases page](https://github.com/binary-blazer/ym-desktop/releases) and run the installer for your operating system.

 ## Usage

-To use the Flaskyi CI, simply open the application and start interacting with the AI models.
+To use the Youtube Music Desktop, simply open the application and sign in with your Google account.
+You can then search for music, create playlists, and listen to music directly from Youtube Music.

 ## Contributing